 If my goal is to indulge myself, I will become worldly and like the world around me.
 I will become discouraged.
 I will become selfish and narcissistic.
 I will lose focus of the purpose of my life.
 I will let my faith wane until my life is distant and totally ineffective for the Lord.
 I will be unhappy because I know the world is leading me to the very things that infect and defile me—the things Jesus saved me from.
 So, the thing to do is to begin to step-by-step, live wholeheartedly in this defiled world and don’t let bed bugs or the world jump on me.
 I’ll create my own atmospheres of worship, time in the word, and time with other excited Christians.
 I’ll pray daily to be used of God.
 I’ll keep a song of praise in my heart, and know that God is with me, helping me no matter what is going on around me.
 I will live with the purpose of taking what the devil meant for evil turning it for good!
 That’s exactly what 1 Corinthians 7:31NKJV encourages us to do.
 “Those in frequent contact with the things of the world should make good use of them without becoming attached to them, for this world and all it contains will pass away.”

 Your individual life can make a difference in the plan of God.
-You are the light of Jesus Christ and you can keep your focus and “let your light shine before men.”
+You’re called to be the light of Jesus Christ and you can keep your focus and “let your light shine before men.”
 It is with this focus and purpose that you stay strong!
-It is in the place that you look back with no regrets and finish your course of life with joy!
+It is in the place that you look back with no regrets.
+It’s how you finish your course of life with joy!